-ReAct Africa believes that young people are an important and valuable stakeholder in addressing the global health threat of Antimicrobial Resistance (AMR) since they are vital change agents in the community, the next generation of public health professionals, the potential future antimicrobial prescribers, users, stewards, and policymakers in their professional practice.
+Young people are an important and valuable stakeholder in addressing the global health threat of AMR since they are the next generation of public health professionals, the potential future antimicrobial prescribers, users, stewards, and policymakers in their professional practice.

 Interventions for primary school children

 ReAct Latin America has successfully employed the Alforja Educativa as a tool to create awareness on AMR amongst children and teachers in selected schools across Cuenca, Ecuador.
 The Alforja Educativa (Alforja – Spanish term meaning a small knapsack that is used to contain essential elements necessary to sustain travelers during their journeys) is a compilation of activity guides, story books, songs and videos.
 Following the translation of the tool into English language in 2017, the team proposed the need to adapt it to other contexts through a pilot training and validation project in Africa.

 ReAct Africa engages university students in various activities including raising AMR awareness in various universities and supporting the formation and operation of One Health Student Clubs.
 The COVID-19 pandemic has stalled progress for the One Health Clubs as most institutions are now offering virtual classes.
 The physical sensitization activities have become a challenge due to the mitigation measures.
 This has meant engaging the students more in online activities such as webinars and students’ competitions.

 Students Pilot Program